 Post-college debts represent one of the biggest financial burdens to Americans.
-In fact, student loans make up the second highest form of household debt after mortgages, totaling a record $1.7 trillion.
+In fact, student loans make up the second highest form of household debt after mortgages, totaling a record $1.61 trillion.
+That works out to about $37,000 per borrower.

-But how burdensome are the individual loans?
-The average student-loan balance in 2020 was nearly $39,000.
 High balances combined with a payoff timeline that lasts into middle age force many graduates to significantly delay or forego other financial goals such as saving for retirement or buying a home.
-Paying back student loans has also become even more difficult during the COVID-19 pandemic, though the government has allowed temporary forbearance on federal student loans.
+Paying back student loans has also become even more difficult due to the COVID-19 pandemic, though the government allowed temporary forbearance on federal student loans through May 1, 2022.

 While we have a big student-loan debt crisis as a country, student-loan debts are more unsustainable in some places than others.
 To determine where borrowers are burdened the most, WalletHub compared the median student-loan balance against the median earnings of adults aged 25 and older with a bachelor’s degree in more than 2,510 U.S. cities.